VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 | ```8```   | Virgil Trust Provisioner generates Trust List file |

 ### TrustList Generation
-Trust List that contains public keys (Factory and Cloud) and signatures (Auth Key and TL Key) of all critical system elements.
-All public keys in trust list are stored in TrustListPubKeys.db.
+TrustList that contains public keys (factory and Cloud) and signatures (Auth Key and TL Key) of all critical system elements.
+All public keys in TrustList are stored in TrustListPubKeys.db.

 **Example**
 ```bash